What Is Coronavirus (COVID-19)?

 How Does Coronavirus (COVID-19) Spread?

 People also might get infected if they touch an infected droplet on a surface and then touch their own nose, mouth, or eyes.
+But this type of spread is a lot less common.

 Is Coronavirus (COVID-19) Dangerous to Children?

 Call your doctor if your child has symptoms of COVID-19 or MIS-C, or just isn't feeling well.
 Tell the doctor if your child has been near someone with COVID-19, or lived in or traveled to an area where lots of people have the coronavirus.
+The doctor can decide whether your child:

 Get care right away if your child: